damianlewis/oc-sortablerelations-plugin/README.md

 ```

 ## Note
-When extending the relation configuration within the parent controller, make sure to include a call to the SortableRelations `relationExtendConfig` method as shown in the following example.
+If extending the relation configuration for the parent controller, make sure to include a call to the 'SortableRelations' `relationExtendConfig` method as shown in the following example.
 ```php
 class Categories extends Controller
 {